ArshidAli84/ArshidAli84/README.md

 </h1>

-<h3 align="center"> A Strong Background and Interest in Machine Learning, Power Systems and Research</h3>
+<h3 align="center"> Interested to Work in the Field of Machine Learning, Power Systems and Research</h3>

 <br/>